siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 This yields the inverse-square far-field scaling without any primitive source.
 Charge is the name we give to the conserved oriented quantity whose exterior continuation we are measuring.
-In this sense, charge is quantized before any force law is written: its sign and class are fixed by the discrete closed circulation.
+Its sign and class are fixed by the discrete closed circulation before any force law is written.

 So the behavior classically attributed to an electric source is already present inside the source-free theory once structured electromagnetic configurations are admitted.

-If one prefers the later sourced Maxwell notation, that source term can be read here as an idealized or effective summary of the same toroidal closure, not as the primitive origin of the field.
+If one prefers the later sourced Maxwell notation, that source term is read here as an idealized summary of the same toroidal closure, not as its primitive origin.

-Within a toroidal mode, charge and spin are read from the same closure but from different global quantities.
-Charge measures the signed through-hole flux, while spin measures the angular momentum of the closed circulation about the mode's center.

-Opposite charge signs correspond to opposite senses of winding, equivalently to opposite signs of the through-hole flux.
-The present chapter identifies the geometric far-field character of charge.
-The detailed interaction between such configurations belongs later, when momentum transfer and flux accounting are made explicit.
+## Conservation of charge

+The winding numbers $(m,n)$ that fix the through-hole flux class are topological invariants.
+They count how many times the circulation wraps each cycle of the torus.
+Continuous evolution cannot change an integer winding count without the field passing through zero — a phase slip that would require the toroidal mode to momentarily vanish at a point.

+In source-free Maxwell dynamics, such a discontinuity cannot occur under smooth evolution: the transport law is linear, the field is regular, and no mechanism exists to force a zero crossing from within the source-free sector.
+The winding class is therefore rigid under continuous source-free dynamics.

+Charge conservation is thus not a separate axiom.
+It is a corollary of topological rigidity: the same feature of the transport law that forces integer quantization of the mode also prevents its class from changing.

+## What remains

+Charge is fully accounted for here: it is the exterior reading of a conserved topological winding class, quantized by closure, conserved by topological rigidity, scaling as $1/r^2$ by the spreading of non-contractible
+$\mathbf{G}$-tubes in the non-simply-connected exterior.

+The $(m,n)$ winding also encodes an orientational character — a handedness.
+What we call spin is presumably this orientational structure, but the present framework does not yet derive it.
+Applying the classical angular momentum integral $\mathbf{L} = (1/c^2)\int \mathbf{r}\times\mathbf{F}\,dV$ to the toroidal mode would import a mechanical formula rather than derive an emergence.
+A proper account of spin from energy flow requires showing how the rotating mode's intrinsic angular momentum per unit energy falls out of the wave structure itself — the same way charge fell out of the winding topology.
+That derivation belongs elsewhere.

+Mass is similarly not introduced here.
+It is the total trapped energy of the mode, $E/c^2$, developed in the preceding chapters.

+Charge, spin, and mass are three independent characterizations of the toroidal
+mode: a topological class, an orientational structure, and a scalar amplitude.
+The interaction between charged configurations — momentum transfer across the boundary between two toroidal modes — is the subject of the next chapter.